 And in return, we will create something extraordinary.

 Manchester Collective is redefining how a new generation of audiences engage with the arts in the UK.
 Recently described by the Yorkshire Post as a "powerful, moving, & extraordinary" addition to the UK music scene, Manchester Collective produces world-class, innovative, and outward facing musical experiences for new audiences across Britain.
-Their thrilling live performances, allied with daring programming and a brazen approach to convention, have seen the Collective reach more than 200,000 people across their first two seasons.
+Their thrilling live performances, allied with daring programming and a brazen approach to convention, have seen the Collective reach more than 300,000 people across their first three seasons.